MiSTer-devel/Downloader_MiSTer/docs/custom-databases.md

     "db_files": [],

     /**
-     * [Optional] Databases can specify default options, like default filters, default url_safe_characters, etc...
+     * [Optional] Databases can specify default options, like default filters, default downloader_timeout, etc...
      */
     "default_options": {
         // Documented in the "Default Options" section of this page.